A BRIEF HISTORY OF VEGETABLES

 Broccoli

 It is not known for certain when broccoli was first eaten.
 The Romans ate a vegetable that may have been broccoli.
 It was certainly eaten in France and Italy in the 16th century.
-However broccoli was rare in England until the 18th century.
+Broccoli was introduced into England in the 18th century.
 It first became popular in the USA in the 1920s.

 Butter Beans